statiagov/gesmew/guides/content/developer/core/preferences.md

 ### Overriding the Default Preferences

 The default Gesmew preferences in `Gesmew::AppConfiguration` can be changed using the `set` method of the `Gesmew::Config` module.
-For example to set the number of products shown on the products listing in the admin interface we could do the following:
+For example to set the number of establishments shown on the establishments listing in the admin interface we could do the following:

 ```ruby
 >> Gesmew::Config.admin_products_per_page = 20